 - a) a commercial publisher takes over the distribution via the book trade and the publication is identified as a dissertation of the Heinrich-Heine-University Düsseldorf on the back of the title page by stating the seal D 61, three copies of the dissertation must be submitted to the University and State Library Düsseldorf.

 - b) the publications within the dissertation have not yet been finally published in one or more journal(s).
 In this case, the dean may, at the request of the doctoral candidate, arrange for the University and State Library of Düsseldorf to postpone publication by one year.
 Dissertations that are marked with such a blocking notice (only in german) must be deposited at the University and State Library of Düsseldorf in compliance with the agreed confidentiality obligations.
 Upon request, the dean decides on the extension of the above-mentioned deadlines.
+Please be aware that the blocking notice with the agreed confidentiality obligations must be submitted to the deans office no later than four weeks after the disputation.

 The contact person at the ULB is Ms Kuhn (Tel: +49 211/81-13394, ).